 In this article, we will explore all the materials needed to make this vision a reality and go over some tips for implementing them.

 Why Put Effort Into Your Landscaping?

 Beautiful landscaping provides you with the perfect excuse to kick back and relax!
-But other than that, why should you put effort into your yard?
+But landscaping is a lot of work, and it's not like you can't relax inside.
+Other than just having a nice relaxing space, why should you put effort into your yard?

 Here are a few reasons why it’s worth investing in good landscaping.